typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 #### Prepare ConductR-HAProxy nodes

-_Repeat each step in this section on each node._
+_Repeat each step in this section on each node providing proxying._

 ConductR-HAProxy bundle must be installed on all nodes where HAProxy is installed, and these nodes can be distinguished by the `haproxy` role.
 Assign the `haproxy` role to the nodes where the proxy will be hosted.